TheBigRoomXXL/lovergne.dev/src/content/zettelkasten/workspace-shortcut.md

 ![workspace-shortcut-2](/workspace-shortcut-2.png)

-Just for completion: another solution could have been to use a customizable app launcher like [Ulauncher](https://ulauncher.io/) with a [VSCode extension](https://ext.ulauncher.io/-/github-brpaz-ulauncher-vscode-projects), but I like to keep my setup as standard as possible for portability.
+Just for completeness: another solution could have been to use a customizable app launcher like [Ulauncher](https://ulauncher.io/) with a [VSCode extension](https://ext.ulauncher.io/-/github-brpaz-ulauncher-vscode-projects), but I like to keep my setup as standard as possible for portability.

-[^1]: *VSCode vs Code-OSS vs Codium*: In this article, when I refer to VSCode I actually refer to [code-oss](https://github.com/microsoft/vscode), the open-source version of VSCode—not the proprietary version, and also not [Codium](https://github.com/VSCodium/vscodium), the open-source and slightly modified version of VSCode.
+[^clarification]: *VSCode vs Code-OSS vs Codium*: In this article, when I refer to VSCode I actually refer to [code-oss](https://github.com/microsoft/vscode), the open-source version of VSCode—not the proprietary version, and also not [Codium](https://github.com/VSCodium/vscodium), the open-source and slightly modified version of VSCode.
 It matters because I launch it with the command `code-oss`, not `code`.
 You might need to adapt my scripts accordingly.
 Same goes for file paths.

-[^2]: Check out [tinyfeed](https://github.com/TheBigRoomXXL/tinyfeed), a minimalist self-hosted RSS reader that generates static HTML pages for your consumption.
+[^self-promotion]: Check out [tinyfeed](https://github.com/TheBigRoomXXL/tinyfeed), a minimalist self-hosted RSS reader that generates static HTML pages for your consumption.